 Share trading has grown significantly in the last decade due to rise of the stock market and rapid adoption of technology.
 It is seen as a way to make quick bucks by a lot of people.
 However there is a lot of confusion among on how to treat the income earned from trading shares viz. business gain or a capital gain.
 It is very important to know the difference because the tax liability of an individual will depend on this, as the tax treatment of Capital gains and Business income are completely different

-As per the income tax department, any purchase of shares made with the motive of earning profit is considered to be Business income, whereas investments made with the intent of earning income through dividends will amount to capital gain
+As per the recent circular issued by the income tax department, any purchase of shares made with the motive of earning profit is considered to be Business income, whereas investments made with the intent of earning income through dividends will amount to capital gain

 For Example, if Mr. Saket has earned Rs.
 100,000 by trading in shares for a short term i.e. by intraday trading or trading in F&O, it is taxable under the head Income from Business or Profession as per the tax slab applicable to him.
 While if he holds the shares for a considerable period time to accumulate wealth then it comes under head Income from Capital gains (if it is for period exceeding 12 months then no tax is levied provided STT paid.
 If it is for a period not exceeding 12 months then he will charged at 15% on his net gain)